bibleexchange/courses/book-of-romans/003_practical/1201_chapter-12-a-living-sacrifice.md

 >2 Timothy 1:7&mdash;For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind.
 <!-- -->
 >John 8:50&mdash;And I seek not mine own glory: there is one that seeketh and judgeth.

+### Will of God

+What becomes the motivating center of a Christians life?
+THE WILL OF GOD.

+Real Salvation = Practical holiness

+Wearing His righteousness and thus daily purifying ourselves

+Successful Christians:

+1. They have a sound foundation (which is the Word of God)
+2. They have a sound work habits
+3. They esteem others before themselves
+4. They keep their self-respect by being loyal to God and His holy word
+5. They do things God&apos;s way, understanding that it always the best way
+6. They are very cooperative (finding what God wants in any situation and doing it)
+7. They listen to others (and in return they are heard)
+8. They are enthusiastic about every endeavor that they are faced with
+9. They are a friend (and in return they have friends)
+10. They are sincere
+11. They set goals (both small and large goals)
+12. They use any failure as a stepping stone for success
+13. They set their mind (on things above, not on the things of this earth)
+14. They find a place to rest their mind (in fasting and praying)
+15. They have skill &mdash; they are instant in season and out of season
+16. They give God the glory for they have accomplished
+17. They check their motives

 ## Verses 3-8